• Skip to primary navigation

 The Bottom Line

 Reverse searing isn't a gimmick - it's a logical reordering that solves real problems: the gray band, the moisture-killing surface, the dinner-party timing panic.
 For thick steaks or premium cuts, it genuinely produces a more evenly cooked, better-crusted, more tender result.
 But for a quick Tuesday ribeye under an inch thick?
 Slap it in a hot pan, finish in the oven, and call it a win.
-Theย bestย method is the one that fits your cut, your kitchen, and your clock.
+The best method is the one that fits your cut, your kitchen, and your clock.

 Put It Into Practice

-The best way to understand the difference is to cook both side by side on the same cut.
-Start with a sirloin or New York strip using the reverse sear, then try the same steak the traditional way the following week.
-Use theย steak doneness chartย to nail your pull temps both times and compare the results.
+Use the steak doneness chart to nail your pull temps both times and compare the results.
 Once you see the difference in the cross-section - wall-to-wall pink with the reverse sear vs. a gray ring with the traditional method - the choice for thick cuts becomes obvious.
-And whenever you're ready to put that sear to work on a full recipe, theย steak dinner recipe roundupย has everything from a classic Steak Au Poivre to Steak Diane.
+And whenever you're ready to put that sear to work on a full recipe, the steak dinner recipe roundup has everything from a classic Steak Au Poivre to Steak Diane.

 More Guides